 Google makes it easy to find copyright free images.
 But the search result does not say which image is free and which is paid.
 So, if you are only looking for free copyright free images, Google is not of much help.

-That is why sites like the ones mentioned below are preferable over a Google search.
+That is why I prefer the websites mentioned below over a Google search or browsing through the Creative Commons.

 Pixabay is perhaps the best site at the moment to get free copyright free images.
 It has a massive database of free high-quality images.
 You can browse for the images using listings like Latest, Popular, Editor’s choice, and categories like Animals, Architecture etc. Also, you can search for images using Type (vector graphic, photo, illustration etc.) and orientation, size, colour.
 It is an excellent source for free copyright free images.